Skip to main content

 We will consider two general types of fatty acid-containing membrane lipids: glycerolipids, with two fatty acids esterified to a glycerol base, and sphingolipids, with one fatty acid in amide linked to a different base, sphingosine.
 Sphingosine has a built-in long alkyl chain that provides the "second" nonpolar chain.
 There are many different polar/charged head groups for these membrane lipids.

-Let's look more at the double-chain amphiphiles comprising these membrane bilayers.
+Let's look more closely at the double-chain amphiphiles that comprise these membrane bilayers.

 Glycerolipids